ehauckdo/parseActionFiles/README.md

 -i IgnoreDisqualified: victory percentages and score won't be affected by runs in which the controller was disqualified

+-c Compare: print a unique table comparing percentage of wins and average score for all controllers found

 ### Filename Format

 For single player games: